It's On Us: Supporters

-Supporters of this organization include: Kerry Washington, Zoe Saldana, Nina Dobrev, Matt McGorry, John Cho, Jon Hamm, Connie Britton, and others.
+Supporters of this organization include: Kerry Washington, Zoe Saldaña, Nina Dobrev, Matt McGorry, John Cho, Jon Hamm, Connie Britton, and others.
 They have an extensive list of collegiate supporters, such as universities, fraternities and sororities.

 Impact

 For It's On Us week 2016, according to a Twitter poll of Ole Miss Students, "43 percent of Ole Miss students are well aware of the university-provided resources available to victims of sexual assault, compared to the 25 percent who say they are not".